VirJenDB/2024-07-12-leipzig-viromics-workshop/_episodes/09_project_4.md

 ## 4. Virus Identification and annotation by geNomad
 ### Tools: geNomad

-[geNomad](https://portal.nersc.gov/genomad/index.html) is a tool for identifying and annotating viral sequences in metagenomic data.
+[geNomad](https://portal.nersc.gov/genomad/index.html) is a tool that identifies virus and plasmid genomes from nucleotide sequences.
+It provides state-of-the-art classification performance and can be used to quickly find mobile genetic elements from genomes, metagenomes, or metatranscriptomes.

 ### Installation
 using conda